SkillsFundingAgency/das-technical-guidance/collections/_development_standards/solution-structure.md

 ```
 Try to organise your models into logical groupings.
 For example, if you have a number of models related to an 'account', create an account folder and put those models in there, separate from the models used for another element of your application.

 This project can also contain interfaces for any methods that may be associated with your models.
+The implementation of these interfaces will sit in a separate project (e.g. ```Application```).

 ##### Events projects
 Use these projects for any event based logic and associated handlers.